 Skip to main content

-Jobs are ideal for running experiments on models and code that already works.
+Jobs are ideal for running fire-and-forget experiments.
 If you’re starting a new project, using a cluster for interactive development is recommended instead.

 Make sure you’ve installed the TensorPool CLI and configured your API key.